bmartynowicz/realm-cost-calcuator/README.md

   See [`docs/traffic-baselines.md`](docs/traffic-baselines.md) for the research notes behind each tier.
 - Per-terabyte pricing model now focuses on annualized costs ($500k annually per 1 TB/day legacy SIEM vs $70k annually per 1 TB/day Realm Focus) and highlights projected annual savings, ROI, and data reduction in the results panel.
 - Executive summary PDF export packages the current scenario for finance or procurement stakeholders.
+- Executive summary submissions post lead + scenario fields to HubSpot when the export form is submitted (v1 capture).
 - Competitive benchmarking against Cribl is temporarily hidden while we prep the V2 experience.
 - Updated data catalog and supporting research samples live under [`research/`](research/), making it easy to trace every assumption back to a published source.